symbol/symbol-docs/source/references/overview.rst

 System Administration
 *********************

-Catapult Server
+Catapult Client
 ===============

 Symbol-based networks rely on nodes to provide a trustless, high-performance, and secure blockchain platform.

-These nodes are deployed using ``catapult-server`` software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running since 2015.
+These nodes are deployed using ``catapult-client`` software, a C++ rewrite of the previous Java-written NEM distributed ledger that has been running since 2015.

 :doc:`Read more ...<../server>`.